MidnightCoffeeInc/SceneForge-Alpha-Test/README.md

 ### (C) MidnightCoffee, Inc. 2021.
 ALL RIGHTS RESERVED.

 SceneForge Studio is the world's first all-in-one Virtual Production Software, built from the ground up for VR.
-Download the Alpha version under the `Releases` section, then download the .zip of this repo for a simple example project.
+Download the application .exe under `Releases`.
+You can also download the `Source Code.zip` which contains a simple example project.

 **Please note that the downloadable application expires after ten days to limit sharing.
 If you know anyone who would be interested in testing, please reach out at <MidnightCoffeeInc@Gmail.com>**